hasherwi/archived-aws-demos/README.md

       Create smaller, standalone subset templates.
       Enhance documentation for above changes.
       Add architecture diagrams to documentation.
+      Remove author's name from components.
+      Automatically load the sample S3 objects into the bucket.
+    Change sample index.html file header from "hsherwin.com" to "My Webpage".
+      All the links are still specific to this domain (for now), but it should be more palatable now for other instructors in quick scenarios.

   - Version 1.3, 19 July 2021:
     Added Python SDK demos for use with EC2 and DynamoDB.
     Added demo script: S3 CLI.